Yoshiaki Katayama: Super GT

-In 2021 Katayama made his debut in sports car racing by competing in the GT300-class of the Super GT Series for Team LeMans with Satoshi Motoyama being his teammate.
+In 2021, Katayama made his debut in sports car racing by competing in the GT300-class of the Super GT Series for Team LeMans with Satoshi Motoyama being his teammate.

-In 2022 he remained in the Super GT Series with the same team.
-He finished the season in twenty-first.
+In 2022, Katayama remained in the Super GT Series with the same team.
+He finished the season in 21st.

-In 2023 he will remain in the Super GT Series for a third season with the team.
-His teammate will be Roberto Merhi.
+In 2023, Katayama would remain in the Super GT Series for a third season with the team.
+His teammate would be Roberto Merhi.